Getting Started with Artillery: A Step-by-Step Guide for Load Testing Newbies

 To perform load testing, you need to specify the target URL or API endpoint that you want to test.
 Artillery supports both HTTP and WebSocket protocols, allowing you to test a wide range of applications.
 In your test script, you can define the target URL using the config.target property.

 You can configure the duration of your load test using the config.duration property.
 This specifies how long the test will run.
-Additionally, you can set the ramp-up time using the config.rampTo property.
-This allows you to gradually increase the number of concurrent users over a specified time period.
+Additionally, you can set the ramp-up time using the config.rampTo property, which allows you to gradually increase the number of concurrent users over a specified period.

 Artillery provides built-in monitoring and reporting options to help you analyze the results of your load tests.
 You can enable real-time monitoring of metrics such as response time, throughput, and error rate using the config.metrics property.
 Artillery also generates comprehensive HTML and JSON reports that provide detailed insights into the performance of your application.